Housing Accelerator Fund

 Completed - October 2024

 This action sets out the policy framework and amendments needed to build housing on City-owned land.
 This phase included engagement and consultation with partners, including non-profit developers, Indigenous organizations, the Province of Manitoba, and private development industry.
-Significant policy and by-law changes have been adopted that will allow Land Development Office to meet its goals.
+We have adopted significant policy and by-law changes that will allow Land Development Office to meet its goals.

 3. Pre-development for high-density development